 As a part of the 2019-2020 prioritization process, the institution conducted a review of the school structure to reduce administrative expenses.
 This review resulted in a reduction in the number of schools.
 This change, in turn, had implications for our standing committees within University governance.
 The Provost created a task force to identify the problem related to committee membership that was connected to schools.
-A solution using the notion of "faculty clusters" was recommended to the Ranked Faculty Meeting and the CoE Senate, which, in accordance with our governance protocol, were approved and implemented in the spring of 2022.
+A solution using the notion of "faculty clusters" was recommended to the Ranked Faculty Meeting and the CoE Senate, which, in accordance with our governance protocol, were approved and implemented in the spring of 2022 (VII.5.Proposal to Community of Educators Senate on Faculty Clusters, VII.5.Community of Educators and Ranked Faculty Committees with Cluster Representation).

 As a part of the 2019-2020 prioritization process, the Vice President of Information Technology Services (ITS) position was eliminated, and ITS was divided into Administrative Technology Services (ATS) and Educational Technology Services (ETS), with separate but coordinated leadership.
 This prompted the additional review of the ITS committee structure.
-The CoE Senate and the University Council approved the updated ITS committee structure in the spring of 2022.
+The CoE Senate and the University Council approved the updated ITS committee structure in the spring of 2022 (VII.5.Updates to Technology Committees).